Penn State University, which could be considered the home and birthplace of Positive Psychology, states,

 has overemphasized the

-and drug treatment, partly because it is fast, easy, convenient, as well as profitable for both practicioners,
+and drug treatment, partly because it is fast, easy, convenient, as well as profitable for practitioners,

-, especially, has become one in which symptoms are determined, a label is assigned to the disorder, to the person, and the next consequential step usually involves
+has largely become one in which symptoms are determined, a label is assigned to the disorder, and therefore to the person, with the next consequential step usually involving

 , possibly accompanied by additional therapy.

 The opposite of positive is negative, and this negative foundation of labeling